 The course gives equal importance to (a) understanding deprivation and (b) covering it.
 Through lectures, discussions

 and field trips, students are taught to discern and report the facts and many facets of deprivation — in context and

 steering clear of exotic filters.
 They learn to analyse the socio-economic, political, environmental and other factors that produce deprivation and to present their observations of it accurately, sensitively and in a way that will engage the attention of the public.

-The course culminates in an extended field trip, following which students present their findings in The Word, as television and radio features, or in www.coveringdeprivation.acjnewsline.orgdepending on their stream.
-The course is coordinated by Professor K. Nagaraj and Nalini Rajan.
+The deprivation course culminates in an extended field trip, following which students present their findings in The Word Coveringdeprivation, as television and radio features, or in www.coveringdeprivation.acjnewsline.org depending on their stream.
+ACJ students, in collaboration with UNICEF, cover issues of deprivation affecting children.
+These stories are archived in an online portal.
+The deprivation course is coordinated by Professor K. Nagaraj and Nalini Rajan.